hyli-ai/dm-cassandra/README.md

 <a name="myfootnote1"><sup>1</sup></a> Data Modeling in Apache Cassandra:

-* Denormalization is not just okay -- it's a must
+* Denormalization is not just okay -- it's a must.

-* Denormalization must be done for fast reads
+* Denormalization must be done for fast reads.

-* Apache Cassandra has been optimized for fast writes
+* Apache Cassandra has been optimized for fast writes.

-* ALWAYS think Queries first
+* ALWAYS think Queries first.

-* One table per query is a great strategy
+* One table per query is a great strategy.

-* Apache Cassandra does not allow for JOINs between tables
+* Apache Cassandra does not allow for JOINs between tables.

 In Apache Cassandra, you want to model your data to your queries, and if your business need calls for quickly changing requirements, you need to create a new table to process the data.
 That is a requirement of Apache Cassandra.
 If your business needs calls for ad-hoc queries, these are not a strength of Apache Cassandra.
 However keep in mind that it is easy to create a new table that will fit your new query.